Thinking About Changing Accountants? Don’t Let These Fears Hold You Back

 1. Their communication is lacking.

-Maybe they only reach out during tax time, are not responsive to your emails and phone calls, or do not answer your questions fully.
+They only reach out during tax time, are not responsive to emails and phone calls, or don't answer your questions fully.
 You should have unlimited communication with your accountant at no extra cost to you!
-If you aren't able to communicate with your accountant, then all they are able to do for you is prepare and file your taxes.
+If you can't communicate, then all they can do for you is prepare and file your taxes.

 2. They use accounting lingo that is confusing.

-What is the point of over-complicating your conversations?
-Your accountant should be able to speak in plain language or shed light on terms and topics that you're not familiar with.
-An accountant who refuses to share information with you makes it difficult to gauge just how much they're actually doing to help you.
+What's the point of over-complicating conversations?
+Your accountant should be able to speak in plain language or shed light on topics that you're not familiar with.
+An accountant who omits details makes it difficult to gauge how much they're actually doing to help you.

 3. They make your business feel like “small potatoes” compared to their other clients.